 Organize Lego bricks by color.
-Simply print our FREE color labels below and add them to the Trofast storage bins.
+Next, print our Lego color labels and add them to the Trofast storage bins.
 We printed the Lego labels on stick-and-peel paper and reinforced them with clear packaging tape.

 Store all the miscellaneous pieces in a craft keeper storage box.
 We got ours from Michael’s Arts and Crafts (same one available on Amazon).
 It’s perfect for all the Lego accessory pieces and minifigures and helps keep them organized and tidy.
 If you don’t have a large Lego collection, this is perfect for all your pieces as you can store each color in individual containers alongside the accessories and minifigures.

 We love these Lego boxes from Ikea!!
 The kids love to use the base to build on + they can store their Lego bricks inside.
 These are great for traveling.
 We take the smaller box and fill it with Lego pieces for play on the go.
 They have a few different options available.
 We have the biggest Lego box and the set of 3 smaller boxes.

 Now that our Lego bricks are more organized the kids have been playing with them for hours on end, especially our four year old.
 He will build for hours at a time.
 We love Legos because they encourage small motor skill development, imagination play, creative thinking, problem solving skills, and so much more!

 Stacey + Niki